Skip to content

 Manual Registration Pattern

-If you prefer not to use the factory (e.g. for plugin that should not self-register), you can export a plain function with the Tempo.Plugin signature:
+If you prefer not to use the factory (e.g. for plugins that should not self-register), you can export a plain function with the Tempo.Plugin signature:

 typescript